cyrildever/redacted/README.md

 ```
 See the [`Dictionary`](model/dictionary.go) and the [`Redactor`](core/redactor.go) implementations to use other kinds of dictionaries (as a slice or from a string) and/or redactors (with or without tag and dictionary).

-NB: You may use any other kind of Format-Preserving Encryption library as long as it respects the followinf interface:
+NB: You may use any other kind of Format-Preserving Encryption library as long as it respects the following interface:
 ```golang
 type FPE interface {
     Decrypt(base256.Readable) (string, error)